auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

   ```

-Here is an example of how the to_json calculator and the notification_message calculator connect to send SMS notifications:
+An example of how the to_json calculator and the notification_message calculator connected to send SMS notifications:

 ```
 node {